 Interfaith Week 2020: Pilot Mosque-Church Conversations

-As part of the upcoming annual Interfaith Week, 8-15th November 2020, the MCB is supporting a pilot mosque-church conversation programme together with colleagues across different Christian denominations and the Christian Muslim Forum.
+As part of the most recent Interfaith Week, 8-15th November 2020, the MCB supported a pilot mosque-church conversation programme together with colleagues across different Christian denominations and the Christian Muslim Forum.

 Useful Interfaith Links: